apache/cloudstack-ec2stack/README.md

 Register a user

     $ curl -d AWSSecretKey=yoursecretkey -d AWSAccessKeyId=yourapikey -d Action=RegisterSecretKey http://localhost:5000

+This should return an xml response with the message "Successfully Registered"

+On Ubuntu systems install _pip_ and _awscli_ like so:

+    $ sudo apt-get install python-pip
+    $ sudo pip install awscli

+Configure the AWS cli by entreing your CloudStack cloud API keys, and the name of the zone.
+Set the signature version to be _v2_:

+    $ aws configure
+    $ aws configure set default.ec2.signature_version v2

 You now just need to configure your aws cli and use the local ec2stack point: